WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 - **Purpose**:

-  - Evaluates how the function handles restaurants with country codes not present in a predefined list or excel sheet.
+  - Evaluates how the function handles restaurants with country codes not present in Country-Code.xlsx.

 - **Execution**: